Pope Francis agrees to visit Canada amid calls for a residential schools apology

 Several Canadian Catholic entities that ran the schools and some local church leaders have apologized, but the pope has not.
 The Church is also under pressure to release documents that might help identify children who died at the schools and where they are buried.

-Trudeau, a Catholic, asked Francis to consider an apology during Trudeau’s May 2017 visit to the Vatican.
-He said he expected the Church “to practice quite literally what it preaches,” and that Francis’ unwillingness to apologize left him “disappointed.”
+Trudeau, a Catholic, asked Francis to consider an apology during a May 2017 visit to the Vatican.
+He said he expected the Church “to practice quite literally what it preaches,” and that Francis’s unwillingness to apologize left him “disappointed.”

 “We have seen, unfortunately, from the Catholic Church, a resistance to taking on responsibility, either financial or moral, for its role in residential schools,” Trudeau told reporters last week.